My recent encounter with adversity

-Throughout life you will find yourself being cheated, beat up, screwed over, f***ed over, etc. That’s just the way it is, there will be people that treat you like crap and bring you down, other people will get promotions through connections, nepotism, or whatever.
+Throughout life you will sometimes find yourself being cheated, beat up, screwed over, f***ed over, etc. That’s just the way it is, there will be people that treat you like crap and bring you down, or sometimes other people will get promotions through whatever means that you equally deserve.
 There are a million different ways that you will feel cheated.
 Unfair things will happen to you.
 It’s how you react to the bull**** that comes your way that will define you.

 Your career is defined by your skills and how you’ve used them, not by any external measure of your progress. — Julie Zhuo

 For a lot of people this is the hard part, imagine the goal is one mile, but everyday, you can only move towards the goal either an inch, or two inches at a time.
 A lot of people see this daunting path and realize it’s going to take them years, and then just give up.
 But from my experience, it amazes me how much we can accomplish as individuals once we put our minds to it.
 For one thing, any goal that can be achieved in a matter of days, is probably not worth it, and is probably barely a victory you’d be happy with.
 True victories are reserved for those who endure, reserved for those who persevere, reserved for those who are willing to eat s*** and drag themselves through the mud for 2–10 years, and then after all that work, live in victory for the next 50+ years.